These searches are an attorney quest but search providers neglect them

 Trade Secret Search

-When it comes to trade secrets, it circumscribes industrial and commercial techniques, methods, patterns, program or secrets.
+When it comes to trade secrets, it circumscribes industrial and commercial techniques, methods, patterns, programs or secrets.
 Such information is very precious to every company and revealing it to someone it is not supposed to be revealed could have some very serious implications.
 Letting such an information slip under the nose is unlawful and could land one (who is unauthorized to do so) in great troubles.

 But, when it comes to a search related to trade secrets, it is equally exclusive as the trade secret.
 This is because of the protective order surrounding the case, the exact features of the trade secret could not be disclosed and you still have to come up with the potential leads.
 The search needs to be carried out very iteratively to reach a final relevant set of references which is satisfactory to the client.

-To know how this type of search is carried out, we have an in-depth article in form of a case study where we helped a client in a trade secret search.
+To know how this type of search is carried out, we have an in-depth article in the form of a case study where we helped a client in a trade secret search.
 You can visit the following link to explore more of this search: How We Found Prior Art For A Trade Secret Infringement Case Under ITC 337?

-Going through course of the article you must have realized the importance of these searches for companies, patent filers, litigators and prosecutors.
-Therefore, search providers need to understand attorney’s quest and help them not only with the search but assist them with the entirety of the case.
+Going through the course of the article you must have realized the importance of these searches for companies, patent filers, litigators and prosecutors.
+Therefore, search providers need to understand an attorney’s quest and help them not only with the search but assist them with the entirety of the case.
 This will not only help them in winning more searches but also the trust of their clients.